Skip To Main Content

 3. District-owned and District-issued computers, laptops, tablets, phones, or similar devices.

-Use of the District’s electronic networks is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
+Privileges - Use of the District’s electronic networks is a privilege, not a right, and inappropriate use may result in a cancellation of those privileges, disciplinary action, and/or appropriate legal action.
 The system administrator or Building Principal will make all decisions regarding whether or not a user has violated these procedures and may deny, revoke, or suspend access at any time.
 His or her decision is final.

-The user is responsible for his or her actions and activities involving the networks.
+Unacceptable Use - The user is responsible for his or her actions and activities involving the electronic networks.
 Some examples of unacceptable uses are:

 3. Unauthorized downloading of software or other files, regardless of whether it is copyrighted or scanned for malware;